REAL ESTATE SEO SERVICES FOR BUSINESS: GET MORE DIRECT LEADS

-One of the best ways to boost your credibility in the real estate industry is by piling up positive reviews.
+One of the best ways to boost your credibility in the real estate market is by piling up positive reviews.
 Unsurprisingly, 72% of your potential buyers will only take action after they have read a positive review about your real estate company.

 Don't blame them, trust is quite a scarce commodity in the online world, and fewer people are willing to give you that benefit of the doubt if you have not established your legitimacy via reviews.

 Indeed, reviews are critical determinants for your real estate SEO ranking in the SERP of buyers in your vicinity.
 Gathering positive reviews on Google, and even on third-party review websites like Yelp and social media platforms like Facebook will add to your local SEO efforts an incredible amount of good.